Code-Institute-Submissions/OdetteThurlbourn-stewardship-procurement_JanResub/README.md

 2. Ipad Air (820px x 1180px)
 3. Galaxy Fold (280px x 653px)

-- Outcome - The website preformed as expected, however we found on the 280px x 653px, the gallery was slightly distored.
+- Outcome - The website preformed as expected, however we found on the 280px x 653px, the gallery was slightly distorted.
 - Debug - Look into media query regarding gallery on smaller screen responses.

 #### Social Media Links